ElektraInitiative/libelektra/src/plugins/xfconf/README.md

 As xfconf itself depends on dbus and glib, these are dependecies too but should be installed with the package manager automatically.
 This plugin is tested with the xfconf versions `4.16` and above.

+Before you can start working with the plugin, you have to make sure dbus is running.
+If you use a common desktop environment this should already be fulfilled.
+Otherwise, `export $(dbus-launch)` can be used to start it.

 Note that this plugin does not support macOS since Xfce is not commonly used there, Mac Ports only provides a very old version (`4.12`) and Brew does not provide Xfce at all.

 ## Usage